Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It comes with a pH-balanced saline solution that won’t sting or burn.
 The formula doesn’t contain preservatives, either.

 Try it for up to 90 days and get your money back if you’re not satisfied.
+It helps clear clogged nasal passages and reduces snoring.
+These are perfectly safe to use.

 Babies get stuffy and runny noses all the time.
 Try out this nasal spray on yourself before you use it on your little one.